Skip to main content

 Why Model Switching Matters

 I've shipped three different LLM-powered products, and every single one ended up needing multiple models.
 Not because I planned it that way, but because reality forced it.
-Here's what happens in practice:
+Here are the four forces that push every production app toward multi-model setups:

 Reliability — Every provider has outages.
 OpenAI, Anthropic, Google — they all go down.
 If your app depends on a single provider, your app goes down too.
 A fallback chain that tries Provider B when Provider A fails is table stakes for production.